FrNecas/Dices/README.txt

 Game od Dices according to rules of our family.
 ____________________
-Version 1.0.0
+Version 2.0.1
-One round can be played
+A whole game can be played against basic AI (not perfect tho)
 ____________________

 Rules: